The Companies Register is administered by the Companies Office, which is part of the Ministry of Business, Innovation and Employment (MBIE).

 For the protection of users, other people, or MBIE itself, we may suspend or disable your online services account without notice, if we consider that:

 - disabling your online services account is necessary to maintain the integrity or security of our services or any organisation or person

 - your online services account is being misused or has otherwise been compromised

 - you breach these terms and conditions.

-By registering for an online services account and agreeing to these terms and conditions, you'll be regarded as having read and agreed to the terms of that privacy statement.
-Make sure you've read and are comfortable with the privacy statement before agreeing to these terms and conditions.
+By registering for an online services account and agreeing to these terms and conditions, you'll be regarded as having also agreed to the terms of that privacy statement.
+Please make sure you've read the privacy statement before agreeing to our terms and conditions.

-The Companies Register is a public register, and we are therefore obliged to make some of the information supplied by you available to the public.
+The Companies Register is a public register, and we are obliged to make certain information supplied by you available to the public.
 This includes director and shareholder names and addresses, which may appear when searched on the internet.

 Email address privacy

 We won't disclose your email address to third parties, but we may use it to update you with information about our services.

 Displaying information not required by the Companies Act 1993